memgraph/helm-charts/charts/memgraph/README.md

 --- | --- | ---
-`image` | Memgraph Docker image repository | `memgraph` `persistentVolumeClaim.storagePVC` | Enable persistent volume claim for storage | `true` `persistanceVolumeClaim.storagePVCSize` | Size of the persistent volume claim for storage | `1Gi` `persistentVolumeClaim.logPVC` | Enable persistent volume claim for logs | `true` `persistanceVolumeClaim.logPVCSize` | Size of the persistent volume claim for logs | `256Mi`
+`image` | Memgraph Docker image repository | `memgraph` `persistentVolumeClaim.storagePVC` | Enable persistent volume claim for storage | `true` `persistanceVolumeClaim.storagePVCClassName` | Storage class name for the persistent volume claim for storage.
+If not specified, default will be used | `""`
+`persistanceVolumeClaim.storagePVCSize` | Size of the persistent volume claim for storage | `1Gi`
+`persistentVolumeClaim.logPVC` | Enable persistent volume claim for logs | `true` `persistanceVolumeClaim.logPVCClassName` | Storage class name for the persistent volume claim for logs.
+If not specified, default will be used | `""`
+`persistanceVolumeClaim.logPVCSize` | Size of the persistent volume claim for logs | `256Mi`
 `service.type` | Kubernetes service type | `NodePort`
 `service.port` | Kubernetes service port | `7687`